-The Board is responsible for the governance of risk across Gaia, for setting the risk appetite and for monitoring the effectiveness of Gaia's risk management processes.
+The Board is responsible for the governance of risk management, for setting the risk appetite and for monitoring the effectiveness of the Company's risk management processes.
 This responsibility is delegated to the Committee.
 At year-end, the Board was satisfied with the status and effectiveness of risk governance in the Company and adequacy of mitigation plans for material risks.

-The Committee also has oversight responsibility for IT governance and recognises that technology is a platform on which Gaia conducts its business.
+The Committee also has oversight responsibility for IT governance and recognises that technology is a platform on which the Company conducts its business.